Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

     safety techniques, e.g., proper lifting techniques for policyholders with manual labour jobs

 **Incentives for Intervention Program**

 SuperLife’s incentive scheme will be underpinned by a multi-level reward system, where policyholders progress for participating in features of their personalised health plan, such as participating in safety workshops and healthy eating workshops.

 This system is split into two reward categories, each with five levels, with policyholders starting on Level 1 upon signup:
 1. Subsidies on Interventions: increasing proportion of intervention program costs (in policyholder wellness plans), covered by SuperLife      as policyholders progress to higher levels
    - Policyholders will only receive subsidies for the first 5 years of policy
 2. Premium Discounts: increasing discounts applied to policyholder premiums of SuperLife policies as policyholders progress to higher levels
-   - Only applies after policyholder is enrolled and participating  in wellness program for at least 5 years
+   - Only applies after the policyholder is enrolled and participating in wellness program for at least 5 years

-Each year, in the annual check-up, the policyholder will receive certain health goals to meet from medical practitioner, such as BMI requirements, heart-rate, cholesterol levels, etc.
+Each year, in the annual check-up, the policyholder will receive certain health goals from the medical practitioner, such as BMI requirements, heart rate, cholesterol levels, etc.
 At the next annual check-up (based on policy inception date):
-- If the policyholder has met the previous year’s goals, they move up a level for the next year.
+- If the policyholder has met the previous policy year’s goals, they move up a level for the next year.
-- If the policyholder has not met the previous year’s , they move down a level.
-At this point, new goals will be determined by the medical    practitioner for the next year, and this cycle will repeat.
+- If the policyholder has not met the previous policy year’s goals, they move down a level.
+At this point, revised goals for the upcoming policy year will be determined by the medical practitioner, and this cycle will repeat.

 IMAGE